Bernard Burrows: Career

-When he was appointed British Ambassador to Ankara, Turkey (1958–1962), he had never visited the country before and had little previous knowledge of it.
+When he was appointed British ambassador to Ankara, Turkey (1958–1962), he had never visited the country before and had little previous knowledge of it.
 He was surprised to find the inauguration of an oil refinery accompanied by the slaughter of a sheep.
 He quickly fell in love with the culture and the people there.
 "When we arrived in Turkey from Arabia," writes Sir Bernard in his memoirs, "it felt as if we were coming home."
 He was on friendly terms with several members of the Turkish government, including the prime minister Adnan Menderes.
 In the opinion of many good judges, he was one of the best ambassadors Britain had sent to Turkey.
-Queen Elizabeth II of the United Kingdom visited Ankara as the guest of the Head of State Cemal Gursel during his term in the Embassy.
+Queen Elizabeth II of the United Kingdom visited Ankara as the guest of the head of state Cemal Gursel during his term in the embassy.
 Burrows established excellent relations with President Gursel who later helped obtain permission for British military aircraft to overfly Turkey on their way to support Kuwait.
 When government and public opinion in Britain reacted sharply against the execution of Menderes despite his efforts for the contrary and pleas of forgiveness to the ruling military[National Unity Committee by the Queen, President John F. Kennedy, Gursel and İsmet İnönü, Sir Bernard worked hard to prevent a diplomatic rupture between the two countries.
 Ankara hinted to him that his personal popularity had possibly prevented a recall of ambassadors.
 "It was lucky that an ethical foreign policy had not yet been invented," he wrote in his autobiography.

-Bernard Burrows retained a strong attachment to Turkey, supporting its closer integration into Europe and its membership of the European Union as its persuasive advocate over 40 years.
+Burrows retained a strong attachment to Turkey, supporting its closer integration into Europe and its membership of the European Union as its persuasive advocate over 40 years.
 Listing the delay in bringing Turkey closer into the EU as one of his main disappointments, he once wrote : "Turks have been notoriously bad at lobbying for themselves, and myths of the 'terrible Turk', whether or not realistically based, continue to be perpetuated through Byron, Lawrence of Arabia, and [the film] Midnight Express".
 He served as the chairman of the British Institute of Archaeology in Ankara, chairman of the Anglo-Turkish Society in London.
 He was immensely popular with the Turks, and when his wife died in 1997, trees were planted in the central Kuğulu Park in Ankara to honour the couple.

-Following his service in London as the Chairman of the Joint Intelligence Committee, the last position in his career was British Ambassador to NATO and Permanent Representative on the NATO Council in Brussels, working on the Euro-Group and chairing the Nuclear Planning Group.
+Following his service in London as the chairman of the Joint Intelligence Committee, the last position in his career was British ambassador to NATO and permanent representative on the NATO Council in Brussels, working on the Euro-Group and chairing the Nuclear Planning Group.